aymanaboghonim/elmentor-landing-page-clean/ASSET_ENHANCEMENT_REPORT.md

 ✅ Added name and title information for context

 ### 2. Circles Diagram Enhancement
-✅ Developed a complete SVG visualization of the Elmentor Circles system ✅ Created distinct visual styles for each circle level ✅ Added proper labels and descriptions for all 6 circles ✅ Ensured hierarchical relationship is clearly visible
+✅ Developed a complete SVG visualization of the aymanaboghonim Circles system ✅ Created distinct visual styles for each circle level ✅ Added proper labels and descriptions for all 6 circles ✅ Ensured hierarchical relationship is clearly visible